Hadoop is a distribute master slave type architecture. The architecture is something like one namenode , one secondary namenode and eight datanode.

 We were using Hadoop to handle large amount of streaming data coming from smart phones, for one of the leading telecom company in India.
 It was a eight node cluster with Cloudera CDH 5.3.0.

 Project was at critical stage.
 We were facing a problem wherein the size of “/dfs/dn/current/Bp-12345-IpAddress-123456789/dncp-block-verification.log.curr” and “dncp-block-verification.log.prev” kept increasing to 100 of GBs within hours, which was slowing down machine, leading to data node service outage.

 It was a HDFS bug (HDFS-7430).
 There was no help on how it should be resolved.
 After having good discussion with Hadoop experts at Ellicium, I could solve this issue.

 I got two option to resolve this.

 After considering pros and cons, we went ahead with option 1.
 After implementation, as expected service was up and running.
-Hopefully this issue will get resolved in next version of CDH 5.4.x.
+Hopefully this issue will get resolve in next version of CDH 5.4.x.

-It was a big relief and I felt really proud, as it helped to save a lot of downtime of cluster.
+It was a big relief and I felt really proud, as it saved a lot of downtime of cluster.